Definition:

 – Reduces environmental impact through recycling and reuse

-6. Regulatory compliance
+6. Regulatory compliance:

-– Comply with extended producer responsibility laws
+– Complies with extended producer responsibility laws

 – Offers flexible and easy-to-use return policies

-– Increases customer trust in the brand
+– Increases customer confidence in the brand

-8. Management of seasonal products
+8. Management of seasonal products:

 – Recovers and stores seasonal products for the next season